dao-duc-tung/ecs-ml-deploy-system/README.md

 ## Add Endpoint B

-Adding endpoint B into the existing infrastructure has similar steps as creating the infrastructure for the endpoint A.
+Adding endpoint B into the existing infrastructure has similar steps as creating the infrastructure for endpoint A.

 ### 2.1.
 Create CloudFormation stack